stonehedge/stonehedge-lintel/README.md

 Stonehedge Cookbook: Lintel
 ===========================

-Use this Chef Cookbook to configure the Stonehedge Lintel instances.
+Use this Chef Cookbook to configure Stonehedge Lintel instances.

 Components